 - John Carroll is respected for its fall drama production, spring musical, Marching Band, Honors Chorus, Chamber Choir, Men’s and Women’s Choir, and jazz band.

-- New Mac computers throughout the Library.
+- Mac lab in the Library.

-- Two new mobile labs.
+- Five new mobile labs.

 A DIVERSE COMMUNITY